 - Business Logic

-After a list of event sources has been determined, the next step is to decide the method of collection for each source.
-Although many hardware and software products support common methods such as sending log data via syslog, many do not.
-It is critical to understand what method each event source uses and what resources that may require.
-For example, if a log shipper will be required to read logs from a local file on all servers, a log shipper must be selected and tested prior to deployment.
-In other cases, proprietary API’s or software tools must be employed and integrated.
+After you determine a list of event sources, the next step is to determine a collection method for each source.
+Although many hardware and software products support common methods, such as sending log data via Syslog, many do not, so it is critical that you understand what method each event source uses and what resources they may require.
+For example, if a log shipper will be required to read logs from a local file on all servers, a log shipper must be selected and tested before deployment.
+In other cases, proprietary APIs or software tools must be employed and integrated.